ExactTarget/fuelux-mctheme/icons/Making-Icons.md

 ## Modifying Grunticon to generate an icon preview HTML file we can live with

+_[This is no longer valid and has been replaced with floating columns with min-heights and an increased responsive breakpoint, so grunticon no longer needs to be modified.]_

 As it is, the Grunticon node module does not allow us to make enough changes to its preview.hbs file to arrive at a preview we consider good enough.

 So we had to go in and modify some of Grunticon's code manually.